dieguezguille/survey-challenge/README.md

 Here is a list with some improvements that could make both the user and developer experience better:

 1 .
-Write some tests with React Testing Library and Jest to avoid unwanted state mutations and ensure a proper user flow.
+Write the rest of the missing tests to help avoid unwanted state mutations and ensure a proper user flow.

 2 .
-Extract re-usable logic from contexts and common components into custom hooks.
+Extract re-usable logic from contexts and common components into custom hooks if deemed necessary.

 3 .
 Improve error handling by typing and capturing Ethers.js errors such as replaced transactions, failed transactions, reverted transactions and transactions rejected by the user.
+Enumerate these in an enum structure or object of some sort.